-1.1 We are committed to ensuring the secure and safe management of data we hold for you.
-Our staff members have a responsibility to comply with the terms of this policy, and to manage your data in accordance with this policy and any documentation referred to.
+1.2 We are committed to ensuring the secure and safe management of data we hold for you.
+We have a responsibility to comply with the terms of this policy, and to manage your data in accordance with this policy and any documentation referred to.

-1.2 We need to gather and use certain information about you, other service users, our staff and other individuals that we have a relationship with.
+1.3 We gather and use certain information about you, other service users, our staff and other individuals that we have a relationship with.
 We manage a significant amount of data, from a variety of sources.
-This data contains Personal Data and Sensitive Personal Data (known as Special Categories of Personal Data under the GDPR).
+This data contains Personal Data and Sensitive Personal Data (known as Special Category Personal Data under the GDPR).

 2.1 It is a legal requirement that we process data correctly and that we collect, handle and store personal information in accordance with the relevant legislation.

 2.2 The relevant legislation in relation to the processing of data is: